Giskard-AI/giskard-hub/script-docs/hub/sdk/evaluations.rst

     hub = HubClient()

-You can now use the ``hub`` client to define the model and dataset you want to evaluate, and run the evaluation.
+You can now use the ``hub`` client to define the agent and dataset you want to evaluate, and run the evaluation.

 Run remote evaluations
 ----------------------

-In production, you will want to run evaluations against models that are configured in the Hub and exposed with an API.
+In production, you will want to run evaluations against agents that are configured in the Hub and exposed with an API.

-Configure a model
+Configure an Agent
-_________________
+__________________

-First, we need to configure the model that we want to evaluate.
-The model will need to be accessible from a remote API endpoint.
+First, we need to configure the agent that we want to evaluate.
+The agent will need to be accessible from a remote API endpoint.

-We can configure the model endpoint in the Hub:
+We can configure the agent endpoint in the Hub:

 .. code-block:: python

-    model = hub.models.create(
+    agent = hub.agents.create(
         project_id=project_id,
         name="MyBot (staging)",
         description="A chatbot that answers questions about the weather", url="https://my-bot.staging.example.com/chat",
         supported_languages=["en"],

-        # if your model endpoint needs special headers:
+        # if your agent endpoint needs special headers:
         headers={"X-API-Key": "SECRET_TOKEN"},
     )

-You can test that everything is working by sending a test request to the model
+You can test that everything is working by sending a test request to the agent

 .. code-block:: python

-    response = model.chat(messages=[{
+    response = agent.chat(messages=[{
         "role": "user",
         "content": "What's the weather like in Rome?"
     }])